|A private in the 16th Connecticut from Burlington, Conn., |

 Twenty-four-year-old Lydia Ann applied for a widow’s pension shortly after Gideon’s death, eventually receiving $8 a month from Uncle Sam.
 On Oct.
 1, 1865, she married a clockmaker from Bristol named Valentine Atkins, who died in 1895.
 Financially supported only by her son-in-law and meager income from a rental property, Lydia applied for the restoration of her Civil War widow’s pension in 1901, and at the time of her death on Feb.
 26, 1918, she was receiving $25 a month.
 (4)

-Gideon Barnes is buried under a plain gray marker in Bristol's Forestville Cemetery, 25 feet across the cemetery road from the gravestone of Manross, who was killed at Antietam when his arm was blown off by artillery fire, exposing his beating heart.
+Gideon Barnes is buried under a plain, gray state-issued marker in Bristol's Forestville Cemetery, 25 feet across the cemetery road from the gravestone of Manross, who was killed at Antietam when his arm was blown off by artillery fire, exposing his beating heart.

 (1) Widow's pension affidavit, Timothy Robinson, Aug.
 14, 1863